What Is Hormone Replacement Therapy And How Will It Affect Me?

 • Mood changes

 Experts disagree about whether some of these symptoms are signs of menopause or simply natural reactions to the stage of life the women are in.
-For example, you might forget things because you're at the height of your career and so busy that you forget small things that seem less important.
+For example, a person might forget things because they're at the height of their careers and so busy that they forget small things that seem less important.

-Mood swings can happen at any stage of life, depending on what's happening to you at the time, and it doesn't always have anything to do with your sex hormones.
-If you're suddenly suffering from irregular mood swings, see your medical doctor rule out medical issues.
-After visiting your primary care professional, if no issues are present and you still have mood swings - your doctor may recommend that you see a therapist get to the bottom of your issue.
+Another example, mood swings, can happen at any stage of life, depending on what's happening to you at the time, and it doesn't always have anything to do with sex hormones.
+If you're suddenly suffering from irregular mood swings, see your medical doctor to rule out medical issues.
+After visiting your primary care professional, if no issues are present and you still have mood swings - your doctor may recommend that you see a therapist to get to the bottom of the concern.

 Isn't menopause a natural process?